-- (a) No person who has been issued a concealed carry endorsement by the Missouri Director of Revenue under Section 571.094 RSMo or who has been issued a valid permit or endorsement to carry concealed firearms issued by another state or political subdivision of another state, shall, by authority of that endorsement or permit, be allowed to carry a concealed firearm or to openly carry a firearm in any building or portion of a building owned, leased or controlled by the Cedar County Library District. - (b) Signs shall be posted at each entrance of a building entirely owned, leased or controlled by the county library stating that carrying of firearms is prohibited. - (c) Any person violating this section may be denied entrance to the building or ordered to leave the building.
+- (a) No person who has been issued a concealed carry endorsement by the Missouri Director of Revenue under Section 571.094 RSMo or who has been issued a valid permit or endorsement to carry concealed firearms issued by another state or political subdivision of another state, shall, by authority of that endorsement or permit, be allowed to carry a concealed firearm or to openly carry a firearm in any building or portion of a building owned, leased or controlled by the Cedar County Library District. - (b) Signs shall be posted at each entrance of a building entirely owned, leased or controlled by the county library stating that carrying of firearms is prohibited.
+Where the county library owns, leases, or controls only a portion of a building, signs shall be posted at each entrance to that portion of the building stating that carrying of firearms is prohibited.

+(c) Any person violating this section may be denied entrance to the building or ordered to leave the building.
 Any Cedar County Library District employee violating this section will be disciplined.
 No other penalty shall be imposed for a violation of this section.